Field Test: Minelab Vanquish 440 Metal Detector Review

 Operational Impression: As with any machine, regardless of cost, there are always pros and cons.
 The pertinent question is, do the pros outweigh the cons?
 For the 440, the answer is definitely yes; pros far outweigh the cons!

 The operational features for a $279 detector are quite amazing.
 The most impressive to me was the Multi-IQ technology it shares with the Equinox series.
-This machine can easily handle the beach, park and field providing the same Target ID range on the LED display as the Equinox series (-9 through 40).
+This machine can productively detect the beach, park and field providing the same Target ID range on the LED display as the Equinox series (-9 through 40).
 You can select any of the four modes with the most obvious difference being the factory preset discrimination patterns.
 Although it doesn’t offer a separate beach mode, the 440 performs just as well on the beach regardless of the mode selected thanks to the Multi-IQ technology.

 I found the stability at the beach to rival that of other Minelab multi frequency detectors.
 It’s truly at home in a salt water environment.
 In discrimination mode, it was quiet and stable throughout the wet sand.
 In the surf, I reduced the sensitivity from level 10 to 8 and it performed flawlessly.